JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 ```

 The `locale` attribute defines the translation language on two possible levels:
-- region level, e.g.: `zh-CN` - Chinese (Simplified), `zh-TW` - Chinese (Taiwan)
+- region level, for example: `zh-CN` – Chinese (Simplified), `zh-TW` – Chinese (Taiwan)
-- language level, e.g., `ja` - Japanese
+- language level, for example, `ja` – Japanese

-> Please note that `com.intellij.languageBundle` EP is internal and must be used by JetBrains only.
+> Note that `com.intellij.languageBundle` EP is internal and must be used by JetBrains only.
 >
 {style="warning"}

 ### Language Selection

-It is important to note that there is no language chooser available in the IDE and language packs serve as the IDE "language switcher".
+It is important to note that there is no language chooser in the IDE, and language packs serve as the IDE "language switcher."
 Installing a language pack changes the IDE language to the one defined by the `languageBundle` EP.
 Only a single language pack can be installed at the same time, and restart is required for the translations to take effect.